JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 ## 2018-05-01 Tuesday

+Project Titles **in bold** indicate that Dr. Love has seen that your work was posted to Canvas.
+The words (revision to come) after your name (if they appear) are there to remind Dr. Love that he requested during your presentation that you revise your project and repost it to Canvas by May 9.

 Tuesday 2018-05-01    | 01: Laura Baldassari & Sarah Planchon Pope
 --------------------: | :-------------------------------------------------------------------------------------------
 3:00 PM to 3:20 PM       | **The Role of Mental Health in Neuroperformance in Multiple Sclerosis**

 ## 2018-05-03 Thursday (Morning Session)

-Project Titles **in bold** indicate that Dr. Love has seen your work via Canvas.
+Project Titles **in bold** indicate that Dr. Love has seen that your work was posted to Canvas.
+The words (revision to come) after your name (if they appear) are there to remind Dr. Love that he requested during your presentation that you revise your project and repost it to Canvas by May 9.

-Thursday 2018-05-03   | 02: Caroline El Sanadi
+Thursday 2018-05-03   | 02: Caroline El Sanadi (revision to come)
 --------------------: | :-------------------------------------------------------------------------------------------
 8:55 AM to 9:15 AM    | **Modeling the probability of developing osteoporosis in the Study of Women Across Nations**